thoughtpolice/salt/README.md

 # Fast cryptography for Haskell

-[NaCl](http://nacl.cace-project.eu) is a fast cryptography library.
+[NaCl](http://nacl.cace-project.eu) (pronounced "salt") is a fast cryptography library.
 These are the awesome Haskell bindings.

 # Installation